Bay Shore, New York: Buses

 There are many bus stops in Bay Shore on different lines, provided by Suffolk County Transit.

 Train

 Bay Shore station is a stop on the Montauk Branch of the Long Island Rail Road.
+There is also a team track for service to off-line freight customers, should the need arise.
 LIRR trains travel westward toward Babylon and New York City, and eastward toward Montauk.
 The Bay Shore stop is a popular stop for visitors traveling to and from Fire Island.

 Ferries

 Bay Shore has terminals for the Ferries to Fire Island, serving Atlantique, Dunewood, Fair Harbor, Kismet, Ocean Bay Park, Ocean Beach, Point-O-Woods, Saltaire, and Seaview, and smaller hamlets.
 They are located at the southernmost end of Maple Avenue.
 Some daily ferries to Atlantique also make a stop at the Bay Shore Marina, which is across the canal from the Maple Avenue ferries.

 Emergency services

 Fire department

 Since 1891, Bay Shore has been served by volunteer firefighters of the Bay Shore Fire Department.
 The department is headquartered on Fifth Avenue, and two additional stations are located on Union Boulevard and East William Street.
 The department also serves Brightwaters and West Bay Shore.